 - Transmitting sensitive data into or out of University resources

-Install the University VPN software and use it.
+Install the University VPN software.

 Use Web Sites That Support Encryption for Online Transactions